Chad Gilbert

-Chad Everett Gilbert (born March 9, 1981) is an American musician and record producer.
-He is best known as a founding member of the rock band New Found Glory, for whom he plays lead guitar, sings backing vocals, and composes music.
-He was also the lead vocalist for the band's now-defunct side-project, International Superheroes of Hardcore.
-Additionally, Gilbert was the vocalist for the hardcore punk band Shai Hulud between 1995 and 1998, and from 2012 to 2013.
+Chad Everett Gilbert (March 9, 1981 – September 20, 2026) was an American guitarist, record producer and songwriter.
+He was a founding member of the punk rock band New Found Glory, for whom he played lead guitar and sang backing vocals.
+He was also the lead vocalist for the band's now-defunct side-project International Superheroes of Hardcore.
+Additionally, he was the vocalist for the hardcore punk band Shai Hulud from 1995 to 1998 and 2012 to 2013.

-Gilbert has produced records, notably H_{2}O's Nothing to Prove and A Day to Remember's albums, Homesick, What Separates Me from You and Common Courtesy.
-In 2010, Gilbert announced he would release solo material online, free of charge, and has released several demos and 7" vinyl records under the name What's Eating Gilbert.
+Gilbert produced several records, notably H_{2}O's Nothing to Prove and A Day to Remember's albums Homesick, What Separates Me from You and Common Courtesy.
+In 2010, he announced he would release solo material online, free of charge, and released several demos and 7" vinyl records under the name What's Eating Gilbert.

 Early life

-Chad Everett Gilbert was born on March 9, 1981, in Coral Springs, Florida.
-He attended J. P. Taravella High School, but left after the 11th grade after New Found Glory got signed to California-based record label Drive-Thru Records.
+Chad Everett Gilbert was born in Coral Springs, Florida, on March 9, 1981.
+He attended J. P. Taravella High School, but left after the 11th grade when New Found Glory signed with the California-based record label Drive-Thru Records.

 Personal life

-Gilbert married Sherri DuPree of the rock band Eisley in February 2007, and divorced later in the year.
-He married Paramore's lead vocalist and keyboardist Hayley Williams in February 2016.
-They divorced in 2017 due to infidelity on Gilbert's part.
+Gilbert married Sherri DuPree of the rock band Eisley in February 2007, and they divorced later that year.
+He married Paramore's lead vocalist and keyboardist Hayley Williams in February 2016, and they divorced in 2017 after infidelity on Gilbert's part.
 Gilbert married Lisa Cimorelli, member of the all-sisters singing group Cimorelli, on October 3, 2020.
-They have a daughter who was born on July 17, 2021.
+They had a daughter born in 2021.

+Health and death

-On January 26, 2010, Gilbert reported that "suspicious cells" had been found in his thyroid and he would be getting half of his thyroid surgically removed.
-Four days later, Gilbert posted on his Twitter that the surgery had been a success and no cancer had been found.
+On January 26, 2010, Gilbert reported that "suspicious cells" had been found in his thyroid and that he would have half of it surgically removed.
+Four days later, he posted on Twitter that the surgery had been a success and no cancer had been found.

-On December 19, 2021, Gilbert reported that he underwent emergency surgery at the ICU to remove a rare cancerous tumor called a pheochromocytoma after he was found unresponsive in his bed at home.

-On August 15, 2022, Gilbert reported that he had been diagnosed with cancer again and would undergo surgery the following day after another pheochromocytoma tumor was discovered in his spine.
-He announced on February 11, 2023 that he would undergo intense chemotherapy after additional pheochromocytomas were discovered in his lungs and back.
+On December 5, 2021, Gilbert was hospitalized after his wife found him unresponsive.
+While hospitalized, he was diagnosed with a pheochromocytoma, a rare and usually benign neuroendocrine tumor.
+Further diagnostics revealed Gilbert's tumor was malignant and on December 13, 2021 he had surgery to have the malignancy removed.
+On August 15, 2022, he reported that he had been diagnosed with cancer again and would undergo surgery the next day after a paraganglioma, another type of neuroendocrine tumor, was discovered in his spine.
+He announced on February 11, 2023, that he would begin intense chemotherapy after doctors found evidence of metastasis to his lungs.

+On March 23, 2026, Gilbert said he had undergone emergency brain surgery after three tumors were discovered.
+In April 2026, he reported that his diagnosis had changed from metastatic pheochromocytoma to stage 4 adrenocortical carcinoma.
+Gilbert died in his sleep surrounded by his family on September 20, 2026, aged 45.